v6d-io/v6d/docs/notes/divein.rst

 ----------

-Existing big data practice usually adopts distributed databases or file systems as the intermedia storage to share **immutable** distributed data between heterogeneous computation systems that are involved in a big data task.
+Existing big data practice usually adopts distributed databases or file systems as the intermediate storage to share **immutable** distributed data between heterogeneous computation systems that are involved in a big data task.
 This brings two significant overheads:

-1. the structual data are transformed from/to the external data storage format (e.g., tables in relational databases, files in HDFS) back and forth in the beginning/end of each computation step, meanwhile, the structure and operations of the data are dismissed.
+1. the structural data are transformed from/to the external data storage format (e.g., tables in relational databases, files in HDFS) back and forth in the beginning/end of each computation step, meanwhile, the structure and operations of the data are dismissed.